karloygard/hassio-addons/xcomfort/README.md

 Enable communication with the Eaton xComfort CKOZ-00/14 USB and CCIA-0x/01 Ethernet Communication Interfaces.

-## BREAKING CHANGES
+## BREAKING CHANGES PART II

-**Due to support for ECI, the configuration schema had to be reworked and will prevent the daemon from starting if not updated.
+**Due to support for for multiple simulateous devices, the configuration schema had to be reworked and will prevent the daemon from starting if not updated.
 Suggested solution is to reset to defaults.**

 ## About